S18: Meeting patients where they are – innovative approaches to enhance healthcare access

 Part 2: Child and adolescent virtual urgent care service: consumer-centric hospital avoidance approach

 We recognised the consumer demand for services in the home which are safe, convenient, cost effective and professionally effective, providing an option for Hospital or ED avoidance.
-Invovling the consumer representative in the planning, setting up of the service and model of care allows us to provide virtual urgent care to the consumer in the comfort of their own home and prevent or reduce presentations to the Emergency Department.
+Involving the consumer representative in the planning, setting up of the service and model of care allows us to provide virtual urgent care to the consumer in the comfort of their own home and prevent or reduce presentations to the Emergency Department.

 The service enables safe clinical pathways for consumers and facilitates an effective and efficient journey through the South Australian Health Service to ensure that the right patient gets seen in the right place at the right time by the right person.